Tax Preparation Cost Benchmarks 2026

 Tax Planning Engagement Costs

-Annual Tax Planning Retreat: Some companies conduct an annual tax planning meeting—typically in the fall before year-end—to project year-end results, identify tax-saving strategies, and implement compensation, investment, or timing decisions.
-These comprehensive planning sessions typically cost $5,000-$15,000.
+Some companies conduct an annual tax planning meeting—typically in the fall before year-end—to project year-end results, identify tax-saving strategies, and implement compensation, investment, or timing decisions.
+These comprehensive planning sessions typically cost $5,000-$15,000 A fractional CFO can help you navigate financial projections in this area.

 Tax Software and System Costs